WPChill/strong-testimonials/readme.txt

 = Can I change which client fields appear below the testimonial? =

 Yes.
 In Views, the client fields, including your custom fields, can be changed with a few clicks.
-The `[strong]` shortcode has child shortcodes `[client]` and `[field]`.
-Here's a good [example](http://demos.wpmission.com/strong-testimonials/the-strong-shortcode/custom-fields/).

 = Can I change "testimonial" to "review", for example? =